 Mike Hermans has posted a demo of One Control’s Baby Blue Overdrive pedal.

 This is a pedal designed by Bjorne Juhl.
 If you haven’t heard of him, you might have come across BJF or BJFe designed pedals from Mad Professor or Bearfoot FX.
 The guy’s a legend in the pedal community, and arguably one of the top pedal circuit designers of all time.

 I’ve got plenty of his designs on my own board or close to hand in my pedal cupboard.
 Whether it’s the Sky Blue Overdrive, Sweet Honey Overdrive, or the Uber Bee, his pedals have been at the heart of my guitar tone for many years now.

 So what about the Baby Blue Overdrive?

 This reminds me a lot of the Amber Overdrive – a fuzzy overdrive pedal trying to sound like a cranked Fender amp.
-Both designs need to be first in your signal chain, like an old-fashioned fuzz pedal.
+[The Amber Overdrive is actually chasing the sound of a vintage fuzz into a cranked Marshall stack – Ed] Both designs need to be first in your signal chain, like an old-fashioned fuzz pedal.
 In practice, the Amber Overdrive is challenging to dial in.
 I haven’t found that sweet spot yet on the two examples that I’ve owned.

 The Baby Blue looks like it might be a little more forgiving.
 Had to say for sure without trying one.
 Speaking of which …